Parents of Penn State hazing victim settle with fraternity

-PHILADELPHIA (AP) — The parents of a Penn State University student who died after a night of hazing and drinking at a fraternity have settled with the fraternity’s national organization.
+PHILADELPHIA (AP) — The parents of a Penn State University student who died after a night of hazing and drinking have settled with the national organization of the fraternity he was pledging, their lawyer said.

-The attorney for the family of Timothy Piazza, Thomas Kline, said Tuesday his clients had reached a settlement with Beta Theta Pi for an undisclosed sum.
-Beta Theta Pi has also agreed to a 17-point program that makes local chapters safer and penalizes groups for hazing.
+The amount for which Jim and Evelyn Piazza, the parents of the late 19-year-old Tim Piazza, settled with Beta Theta Pi is undisclosed, family attorney Thomas Kline said.

-Kline says the reforms will “help establish a baseline for the new norm” of fraternity life.
+Beta Theta Pi has also agreed to a 17-point program that makes chapters safer and penalizes groups for hazing, he said, reforms that will “help establish a baseline for the new norm” of fraternity life.

-Beta Theta Pi national leaders say the organization is focused on adopting “accountability measures.”
+Beta Theta Pi is focused on adopting “accountability measures,” national leaders of the fraternity said.

 Most Read Nation & World Stories